WangYun1995/WPSmesh/README.md

 # WPSmesh
-`WPSmesh` is the Python module that we used to measure the environment-dependent Wavelet Power Spectrum (env-WPS) of the cosmic density field.
+The Python module `WPSmesh` is built upon the [nbodykit](https://nbodykit.readthedocs.io/en/latest/).
+We use it to measure the environment-dependent Wavelet Power Spectrum (env-WPS) of the cosmic density field.

 ## The contents of `WPSs(_sub).npz`
 ```Python